Effectively cleans without harshness

 To give credit where it’s due, the full name of this product (which often doesn’t make it into the glowing reviews) is Lumin No-Nonsense Charcoal Cleanser, which sums it up perfectly.
 However, the ingredients list does contain a hefty dose of tried-and true favorites, including:

-- Activated Charcoal: A sort of sponge for problematic stuff like excess oil, pollutants, and everyday grime that builds up on the surface of the skin.
+- Activated Charcoal: Activated charcoal is toted as a sort of sponge for problematic stuff like excess oil, pollutants, and everyday grime that builds up on the surface of the skin.
+However, it's important to note that there is a lack of scientific evidence or data supporting these claims.

 - Glycerin: Seeing glycerin high up on the ingredients list is a good sign, especially for a cleanser that claims to respect skin’s pH balance.
 As a humectant, glycerin helps bind water to the skin while acting as a buffer for more potent ingredients.